Oren Ziv

-Oren Ziv (אורן זיב; born in 1985) is an Israeli journalist, political commentator, and photographer.
+Oren Ziv (אורן זיו; born in 1985) is an Israeli journalist, political commentator, and photographer.
 He reports for Local Call and +972 Magazine and is a freelance photographer for Haaretz, Agence-France Presse, and Getty Images.
 He has won several awards and been a jury member at the 5th International Activist Award, issued by the PhotoPhilanthropy in 2014, for his work documenting social and political issues in Israel and Palestine since 2003.
+In 2024, he was awarded the Emil Grunzweig Human Rights Award for his outstanding contribution to the advancement of human rights in Israel.

 Ziv is the co-founder of The Activestills Collective, a photojournalism collection known for shaping the visual language of Local Call over the years.
 He joined Local Call as a staff reporter in 2018, covering human and civil rights issues in a broad spectrum, including themes such as the occupation, affordable housing, socio-economic struggles, and protests against discrimination.
 Ziv's work has been published in the New York Times "Lens" Blog, Al Jazeera, Vice, Tablet, and other reputable platforms.

 Israeli settlers in occupied Hebron in Palestine's West Bank attacked Ziv, Breaking the Silence activist Yehuda Shaul and Irish writer Colm Toibin in 2016.